apache/systemds/spark-mlcontext-programming-guide.md

 Here, we'll use the `dml` method to create a DML "hello world" script based on a String.
 Notice that the script reports that it has no inputs or outputs.

-We execute the script using MLContext's `execute` method, which displays "`hello world`" to the console.
+We execute the script using DSContext's `execute` method, which displays "`hello world`" to the console.
 The `execute` method returns an MLResults object, which contains no results since the script has no outputs.